vehemont/Favero_Repeater/README.md

 <h4>There is a small delay in the lights when two fencers don't make a touch at the same exact time, but both lights come on.</h4>
 - Your guess is as good as mine as to why this occurs.
 Could be noise causing the serial message to be thrown out so often it causes a delay.
 You might be able to get around this by sending a 5v signal to the serial connection rather than a 3.3v from the Wemos.
 I haven't tried it though.

+---

+If you have any improvements, please open a pull request.
+I am definitely not doing this the most optimal way.